 Upon arrival in Totaranui can try an additional loop walk if you would like, the Pukatea Loop Track, before meeting the land shuttle to the wonderful Ratanui Lodge where you will stay in one of their luxury rooms.
 Tonight enjoy an included 3-course dinner in their highly-rated restaurant.

-This is the end of your Abel Tasman Track in Comfort and from Nelson you can either spend an extra night, or make your onward journeys.
+This is the end of your Abel Tasman Track in Comfort and from Nelson, you can either spend an extra night or make your onward journey.

 The Macs Adventure Way